-I use Zoo Med and Arcadia fixtures, but shop light and strip light fixtures can also be used to hold the long UVB fluorescent bulbs.
+I use Zoo Med and Arcadia fixtures for my UVB bulbs, but shop light and strip light fixtures can also be used to hold the long UVB fluorescent bulbs.
 Always check the size info to see if the fixture is made for the older, fatter T-8 tubes or the newer, thinner T-5 HO tubes.

 T-5 HO fluorescent UVB lamps for reptiles by Zoo Med and Arcadia.
 Fixtures photographed in 2012.
 Current models may differ.